devopsdays/devopsdays-web/content/events/2019-ghent/sponsor.md

 <dt>Where will the sponsors be located?</dt>
 <dd>For safety and convenience reasons we will split up the sponsors over two rooms and adjacent hallway.
 Both rooms will be used for food serving and bar.
 The hallway will be under constant passage of the visitors of the conference.</dd>

-<dt>Should be make ourselves accustomed with the code of conduct?</dt>
+<dt>Should we make ourselves accustomed with the code of conduct?</dt>
 <dd>The code of conduct applies to all participants of the conference.
 That includes the sponsors too.
 Please make sure that your employees have read and understood the {{< event_link page="conduct" text="code of conduct" >}}.</dd>

 <dt>What dates/times can we set up and tear down?</dt>
 <dd>Sponsors can access the rooms on October 28, 6pm-8pm or on October 29, starting at 7am.
-Platinum sponsors will get o pick the location of their booth first.
+Platinum sponsors will get to pick the location of their booth first.
 Gold sponsors booth spaces will be first come first served.
 Tear down must be done before October 30 7pm.</dd>

 <dt>How do we ship to the venue?</dt>
 <dd>Please coordinate all shipping needs with Maarten Dingens from Vooruit.
 NEED DETAILS HERE</dd>